whatyun/fastrtc/README.md

 ## Usage

-This is an shortened version of the official [usage guide](https://freddyaboulton.github.io/gradio-webrtc/user-guide/).
+This is a shortened version of the official [usage guide](https://freddyaboulton.github.io/gradio-webrtc/user-guide/).

 - `.ui.launch()`: Launch a built-in UI for easily testing and sharing your stream.
 Built with [Gradio](https://www.gradio.app/).
 - `.fastphone()`: Get a free temporary phone number to call into your stream.
 Hugging Face token required.